GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 }
 ```
 Organization policy custom constraints can be loaded from a directory containing YAML files where each file defines one or more custom constraints.
-The example below deploys a few organization policies using YAML files for definitions.
+The example below deploys a few organization policy constraints using YAML files for definitions.
 ```
 module "org" {
   source          = "./fabric/modules/organization"